C++ and Bazel

 )

-__pkg__ (just this package), __subpackages__ (this package and below), and explicit package lists are the common patterns. //visibility:public is a deliberate widening — use it on stable public APIs only.
+• __pkg__ (just this package), __subpackages__ (this + below), explicit package lists — common patterns.

 7. External Dependencies

-Under Bzlmod, add a bazel_dep to MODULE.bazel and reference its public targets via @module_name//path:target.
-The Bazel Central Registry has most of the popular C++ libraries (Abseil, Protobuf, gRPC, Boost, Eigen, googletest, ...).
+• Bazel Central Registry has most popular C++ libs (Abseil, Protobuf, gRPC, Boost, Eigen, googletest, ...).

-For things not in the registry, use a non-module repo via module_extension + http_archive (modern) or http_archive directly in WORKSPACE (legacy).
+• Non-registry: module_extension + http_archive (modern), or http_archive directly in WORKSPACE (legacy).

 # Override a module to point at a local checkout (useful for development)